buildtesters/buildtest/docs/installing_buildtest.rst

 .. program-output:: cat docgen/buildtest_--help.txt

-If you have got this far, please go to the next section on :ref:`Getting_Started`
+If you have got this far, please go to the next section on :ref:`getting_started`